stefanhansatos/gitpitch-template/cloud-basics/PITCHME.md

 ---
 ### Pets vs Cattle

-- Pets are unique and need intense care
+- Pets are unique <br> and need intense care
-- Cattle are almost identical and replaceable
+- Cattle are almost identical <br> and replaceable

 ---
 ### Pets